dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 ### Overview of the steps

-1. Setup the Github Actions workflow basics.
+1. Setup the GitHub Actions workflow basics.
 2. Get a Registration token to register a self-hosted runner.
 3. Launch an Amazon ECS Fargate Task to run the self-hosted runner.
 4. Execute the DBSnapper Agent snapshot and sanitization commands.